runtimerevolution/live_log/README.md

 #### Rails Logger

 LiveLog can catch all the logs from your rails application and filter it by files.
-To make it work just add the following on the `development.rb` or `production.rb` file:
+To make it work just add the following on the config environmets like `development.rb` or `production.rb` files:

 ```ruby
 require "live_log/tracer"
 config.logger = LiveLog::Tracer.new(ActiveSupport::Logger.new($stdout))
 ```

 #### Initializers
 You can define configurations by creating a file `live_log.rb` on `config/initializers` and use it like the following: